FredD80/Terraform-Jenkins/README.md

-Project using Jenkins to pipeline terraform deploy AWS EC2.
+Project using Jenkins pipeline to deploy AWS EC2 via terraform.